JakeJing/jakejing.github.io/_publications/2021-08-01-paper-title-number-3.md

 ---
-title: "Dependency Length Minimization and its Limits"
+title: "Dependency Length Minimization and its Limits: : a Possible Role for a Probabilistic Version of the Final-Over-Final Condition"
 collection: publications
 permalink: /publication/2021-08-01-paper-title-number-3
 excerpt: ''